 I&APs were invited to the Public and Focus group meetings held at Machauka Lodge, in Lephalale on the 10th March 2009.
+During the EIA phase, additional public and focus group meetings were held on 10 June 2009 at Palm Park Hotel.
 The objective of the meetings were to present a background to the project and allow I&APs to raise any initial issues and concerns prior the public comment period ending.
-Copies of the presentation and minutes and attendance registers for the focus group and public meetings that were held are attached in Appendix B8.
-The issues raised are reflected in an Issues and Response Report that is attached to this Report (Appendix B5).
+Copies of the presentation and minutes and attendance registers for the focus group and public meetings that were held are attached in Appendix B. The issues raised in these meetings are reflected in an Issues and Response Report that is attached to this Report (Appendix B5).
 These meetings included a presentation by the Environmental Consultants.